hlissner/lb6-rdio/README.md

 # Rdio controls for Launchbar

+> Note: Rdio is shutting down, so this plugin is now defunct.

 Inspired by the
 [Rdio alfred workflow](http://dferg.us/rdio-workflow-for-alfred-2/), and modeled like the built-in iTunes actions with the following actions: